MargaridaMCampos/Docs_Simbiose/specifications/plataforma_voluntariado_spec.md

 An `initiative card` can then appear with different levels of information (depending on the `visualization mode` of `INITIATIVES`):
 * *full information*: in which all attributes are displayed;
-* *card information*: in which the attributes displayed are:
+* *reduced information*: in which the attributes displayed are:
     * `name`
     * `institution`
     * `short description`